GSA/idmanagement.gov/_arch/services.md

 {% include alert-info.html heading="ISO 7816" content="If you need to buy a card reader for computers, you will need one that specifies support for ISO 7816." %}

 You can buy a card reader for personal use from a number of commercial online retailers.
-When buying card readers for your agency, you can use [GSA Advantage](https://www.gsaadvantage.gov/){:target="_blank"}{:rel="noopener noreferrer"} to directly purchase the card readers.
+When buying card readers for your agency, you can use [GSA Advantage](https://www.gsaadvantage.gov/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} to directly purchase the card readers.

 Before you buy a card reader, look around and ensure that you don't already have one.
 A large portion of government laptops already have card readers, and desktop computers may have keyboards with built-in readers.